-Its sensor array measures weather conditions such as humidity, wind direction, wind speed, barometric pressure, rainfall, the temperature of both indoor and outdoor, and dew point.
+Its sensor array measures weather conditions such as humidity, wind direction, barometric pressure, wind speed, rainfall, the inside and outside temperature, and dew point.

-A durable cover is employed to protect the sensor array from sunlight to ensure accuracy.
+A durable cover is employed to protect the sensor suite array from sunlight to ensure accuracy.

 An AMAZING forecast system has been installed in the display console to warn you about the changes in weather conditions.

-Sonar panel keeps the weather sensor running during the day, while at night power is supplied by the on board super capacitor.
+The Sonar panel keeps the weather sensor running during the day, while at night power is supplied by the onboard supercapacitor.